 Why should you update your will?

 So, how often should you update your will?
 The trick is to ask yourself if your written will still reflect your wishes.
-If you feel like your needs and wants have changed, it’s high time that you review your will.
+If you feel like your needs and wants have changed, it’s high time to review your will.

 Examples of major life changes

-8) Not in a good relationship with the appointed executor/guardian
+9) Not in a good relationship with the appointed executor/guardian.